huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zihong, a PhD candidate in **Information & Decision Sciences**, Carlson School of Management, University of Minnesota.
+Hi, I am Zihong, a PhD candidate in Information & Decision Sciences, Carlson School of Management, University of Minnesota.
+I am on the job market now, and looking for an **Assistant Professor position (tenure-track)** in **Business Analytics/Information Systems** area in Business School.
 My passion lies on empowering people in real business world by leveraging information technology and data sciences.<br>

 ## Interests
 My research interests broadly lie in the following two streams: